 of time and cases involving Rule 16.4 Guardians.
 Jane is a skilful negotiator and prides herself on her ability to assist parents in reaching an agreed outcome wherever possible.
 However, where a contested hearing is required Jane is a strong and confident advocate who will forcefully argue the case for her client.
 In addition to disputes in respect of the child arrangements, Jane accepts instructions in all applications under the Children Act 1989 ranging from enforcement orders to Schedule 1 applications for financial provision.
 She is regularly instructed in a applications for specific issue orders involving disputes over a child’s education, religious education and removal from the jurisdiction.

-In addition to her private law practice, Jane has developed a significant ancillary relief practice.
+Jane has a significant family finance practice.
 She is instructed from the preliminary stages (conferences and advisory work, FDAs,) through to and including final hearings.
-She accepts instructions on both a private and legally aided basis therefore covering cases involving assets of a fairly modest value to the more substantial.

 Her experience includes cases involving inherited assets, allegations of conduct and dissipation of assets, overseas assets and trusts.
-She has recently been involved in a number of cases involving section 37 applications and/or interveners and has been instructed by both the parties to the marriage and the intervener.
+She has acted in numerous cases involving section 37 applications and/or interveners and has been instructed by both the parties to the marriage and the intervener.
 Jane adopts a practical and measured approach to financial cases.
 Her professional yet down to earth attitude is appealing to both clients and solicitors alike.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.